Recommendation Systems (4): CTR Prediction and Click-Through Rate Modeling

 “What is the probability that this specific user will click on this specific item, right now?”

-Behind that question is one of the most economically valuable problems in machine learning.
-A 1% lift in CTR translates into millions of dollars at Google, Amazon, or Alibaba scale – and the same models also drive video feeds, app stores, news apps, and dating apps.
+Behind that question lies one of the most economically valuable problems in machine learning.
+A 1% lift in CTR translates into millions of dollars at the scale of Google, Amazon, or Alibaba — and the same models also drive video feeds, app stores, news apps, and dating apps.
 CTR prediction sits at the heart of the ranking stage: candidate generation gives you a few thousand items, and the CTR model decides which dozen actually reach the user.

-This article is a tour through the decade-long evolution of CTR models, from a single-line logistic regression to attention-based architectures.
-We will not just look at formulas.
-For each model we will ask three questions:
+This article tours the decade-long evolution of CTR models, from a single-line logistic regression to attention-based architectures.
+We won’t just look at formulas.
+For each model, we’ll ask three questions:

 - What problem in the previous model forced this design?